 • Students will build a curated portfolio of edited images including one or more photo essays with the guidance and feedback of professionals in the field.

-• Speakers and lecturers will vary with the instructors and terms.
-Previous speakers include: Ángel Franco (Pulitzer-prize winning photographer), Elijah Walker (Visual Journalist & Photography Editor, The New York Times), Meghan Peterson (National Photo Editor, Wall Street Journal; former International Photo Editor, The New York Times), David Gonzalez (Columnist and Co-editor, Lens Blog, The New York Times), Lucas Jackson (Staff Photographer, Reuters) and Hilary Swift (photojournalist).
+• Previous guest speakers include: Elijah Walker (Visual Journalist & Photography Editor, The New York Times), Meghan Peterson (National Photo Editor, Wall Street Journal; former International Photo Editor, The New York Times), David Gonzalez (Columnist and Co-editor, Lens Blog, The New York Times), Lucas Jackson (Staff Photographer, Reuters) and Hilary Swift (photojournalist).

 Please note: All information is subject to change at the discretion of The School of The New York Times.